 UArts’ Libraries reflect the broad range of interests and media UArts students are inspired by.
 Beyond books, the collections include art, music, films and videos, photography, rare books, numerous digital collections and more.

 Centers for Learning

 In the University Libraries, artists, dancers, musicians, media makers, graduate students and faculty come together to learn in a multidisciplinary environment.

-We have collections dedicated to different disciplines and in a variety of formats – print, digital (including access to numerous full-text and streaming databases, and e-reference works), videos, audio files, etc. No matter what you're researching, the libraries will give you access to the materials you need.
+We have collections dedicated to different disciplines and in a variety of formats—print, digital (including access to numerous full-text and streaming databases, and e-reference works), videos, audio files, etc. No matter what you’re researching, you’ll gain access to the materials you need.

 Albert M. Greenfield Library

 Location: Anderson Hall, first floor and lower level

 The Greenfield library, the University’s main library, contains materials covering art and design, dance, theater, music, media arts, literature, liberal arts, and other subjects.